IQSS/dataverse/doc/sphinx-guides/source/developers/sql-upgrade-scripts.rst

 SQL Upgrade Scripts
 ===================

 The database schema for Dataverse is constantly evolving.
 As other developers make changes to the database schema you will need to keep up with these changes to have your development environment in working order.
-Additionally, as you make changes to the database schema, you must write SQL when needed and communicate with your fellow developers about making those SQLs.
+Additionally, as you make changes to the database schema, you must write SQL when needed and communicate with your fellow developers about making those SQL scripts.

 .. contents:: |toctitle|
 	:local:

-Location of SQL Upgrade Scripts and Flyway SQLs
+Location of SQL Upgrade Scripts and Flyway SQL scripts
 -----------------------------------------------

 ``scripts/database/upgrades`` is the directory where we keep SQL upgrade scripts - legacy way of upgrading schema.
-``resources/db/migration`` is the directory where we keep migration SQLs.
+``resources/db/migration`` is the directory where we keep migration SQL scripts.

 SQL naming conventions
 ----------------------